Amee (singer)

 Trần Huyền My, also known as Amee (born 23 March 2000) is a Vietnamese singer.
 She first gained audiences attention in 2019 when she released her debut song "Anh Nhà Ở Đâu Thế" ("Boy, Where do you live?").
 She is best known for being the first solo female artist from St.319 Entertainment.
 She is the youngest Vietnamese artist to have won at the MAMA Awards for "Best New Asian Artist in Vietnam".

 Engaged in a musical career since 2018, Amee has a clear voice, and managed to quickly reach young audiences and become popular on social networks.
-The artist notably proposes a combination of tradition and modernity in her songs with the desire to bring Vietnamese music into world trends.
+The artist notably proposes a combination of tradition and modernity in her songs with the desire to bring Vietnamese music into global trends.

 In addition to "Anh nhà đâu thế?", Amee is also known for her songs "Đen đá không đường" ("Black-Iced-Coffee"), "Sao anh chưa về nhà?" ("Why don't you come home?"), and "Mama Boy".
 In December 2020, she released her first album Dreamee and performed the first live acoustic show of the same name with the idea of "healing" her fans with her soft music during the anxious period of the COVID-19 pandemic.

 Before winning an award at the MAMA 2020, Amee had already been honored with several national awards such as "Best Video of the Year" at the Metub WebTV Asia Awards 2019, "Best Song" at the Green Wave Awards 2019, "Top 10 Music Video in Vietnam" at YouTube Rewind 2019, "Best New Artist" at the Zing Music Awards 2019 and "New Revelation of the Year" at the Dedication Music Award 2020.